wjkoznarek/du-cybersecurity-bootcamp/README.md

 #### Using the Metricbeat and Filebeat

-- To configure Filebeat on your web VMs run the following commands
+##### Filebeat

 - Edit [/etc/ansible/files/filebeat-config.yml](Ansible/files/filebeat-config.yml) in the ansible container on the control node to include the ELK Stack IP address.
 You should also change the default login credentials.

 ```yml
 output.elasticsearch: